chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 There are core applications required to install [Django](https://docs.djangoproject.com): Python, a package management system like pip, and optionally **virtualenv**, a way to isolate your python environments.
 You have a number of choices that may change how you want to deploy within your environment, for example what version of Python you are using as a standard within your organization.
 Before you run something in production, you should always understand the implications of what you are doing, and why.

-Understanding the requirements of our application help us decide on how we will approach automating the installation.
+Understanding the requirements of our application helps us decide how we will approach automating the installation.
 It also helps us in understanding whether a community cookbook serves our needs, what customizations we might need, and the overall effort of those customizations.

 ### Django Deployment Requirements

 In order for Django to be useful, you also need a few additional applications: WSGI-compatible web server, and a database application.

-The **Web Server Gateway Interface (WSGI)** is a specification for a simple and universal interface between a web server and web application for Python, in other words the communication strategy.
-The goal is that any application written to the spec will run on any server that also complies to the spec.
+The **Web Server Gateway Interface (WSGI)** is a specification for a simple and universal interface between a web server and web application for Python.
+The goal is that any application written to the specification will run on any server that also complies with the specification.

 A WSGI-compatible web server will receive client requests and pass them to the underlying WSGI-compatible web application.
 It will also receive responses from the web application and return them to the client.